donnachaforde/donnachaforde.github.io/README.md

 <img src="donnacha-headshot.jpeg" width="250" height="250" class="center"/>

-Welcome to my **GitHub Homepage** where you'll find everything I've made available online.
-There are Posts & Blogs I've written as well links to code samples and 'hobby horse' projects.
-You'll also find an outline of the University course I've delivered on _Software Architecture & Design_ at [MTU](www.mtu.ie) and at the bottom of the page, there's a link to my LinkedIn profile.
+Welcome to my **GitHub Pages** where you'll find everything I've made available online.
+There are Posts & Blogs I've written on all things related to Software Engineering as well links to code samples and 'hobby horse' projects.
+You'll also find an outline of the University course I've delivered on _Software Architecture & Design_ at [MTU](www.mtu.ie).